Skip to main content

 • Signaloid Sensor Gateways: Sensor Gateways provided on demand by Signaloid.
 They connect to different sensor modules and stream data from them to AWS S3 buckets.
 Signaloid Sensor Gateway connected to your account will appear here once you set them up.

-• Data Sources: Individual data sources that your Signaloid account and applications running on Signaloid C0 cores and access to read and write data.
-You default data source is the Signaloid Cloud Storage and you can create additional data sources by connecting AWS S3 buckets.
+• Data Sources: Individual data sources that your Signaloid account and applications running on Signaloid C0 cores can access to read and write data.
+The default data source is the Signaloid Cloud Storage and you can create additional data sources by connecting AWS S3 buckets.

 https://signaloid.io/datasources